MattRowe18/CARLA/docs/source/index.rst

    * - ``--port``
      - set the port to find the CARLA server (by default port 2000)
    * - ``--speed``
-     - changes the speed of the weather changes wih multiplying factor (default is 1.0)
+     - changes the speed of the weather changes wih multiplying factor (by default 1.0)

 How the script works
 #################